ManticoreGamesInc/platform-documentation/src/tutorials/github.md

 ## Using Git for Collaboration

 Git is also a tool for collaboration.
-It can allow you to work on the same project with someone else, and keep track of your individual changes.
+It can allow you to work on the same project with someone else, and keep track of your changes.

 ### Organize Your Project

-The challenge with working on a project at the same time as someone else, is what should happen if you both change something.
+The challenge with working on a project at the same time as someone else is what should happen if you both change something.
 This creates a **merge conflict**, where it is unclear which set of changes should stay, and which should get tossed out.

-The easiest way to avoid this is work on separate parts of the project. **Folders** created in Core create actually folders in the files for your project.
+The easiest way to avoid this is to work on separate parts of the project. **Folders** created in Core create actual folders in the files for your project.
 You can use them to separate objects so that you and your collaborators do not change the same parts of the project.

 ### Create a Branch